Carbon Offset Standards

 35. A Statement of Account must be provided showing total sales of QAS-Certified and non QAS-Certified carbon offsets, plus the credit retirement information to balance both accounts over the prior period of QAS certification.
 Both accounts must net to zero.

-38. All QAS-Certified carbon offsets sold during the 12 month period of QAS certification must have been balanced by the correct amount of appropriate cancelled (retired) carbon credits in an appropriate registry within three months of the end of the QAS Certification period and direct evidence sourced by the Independent Auditor.
+38. All QAS-Certified carbon offsets sold during the 12 month period of QAS certification must have been balanced by the correct amount of appropriate cancelled (retired) carbon credits in an appropriate registry within six months of the end of the QAS Certification period and direct evidence sourced by the Independent Auditor.

 39. Carbon credits from contentious methodologies outlined at application must not have been used against QAS-Certified offsets.